timweyel/Work-Day-Scheduler/README.md

 *The hourly blocks are color-code to reflect whether it in the past, present, or future *When you click on a timeblock, you can enter text *The text entered can be saved
-*The saved text persists after a refresh
+*The saved text persists after a refresh.

 #### Screenshot